teamulster2/soTired/README.md

 For communication through the code, please use one of the following tags:
 ```
 FIXME - for a bug which can't be fixed now
-TODO - for a feature or are a design change to be done later
+TODO - for a feature or are a design change that has to be done later on
 NOTE - for an important information
 ```